2color/specs/lift/Readme.md

 ### Project

-Your application project contains a `migrations/` that has many migrations.
+Your application project contains a `migrations/` folder that has many migrations.

-### Schema
+#### Schema

 Every Project contains a Schema.
 This schema describes the structure of your datasource.
-Often you will find the project's Schema in the `schema.prisma` file, but the Schema may be named differently or spread over many files.
+Often you will find the project's Schema in the `schema.prisma` file, but the Schema may be named differently or spread over multiple files.

 ### Migration